 The calculation of your FAS can include, but is not limited to, the following types of payments.
 In some cases, certain restrictions may apply.

-- Noncompensatory overtime earned for each year in the FAS period;
+- Noncompensatory overtime earned in the FAS period.

-- Longevity payments (maximum of three), if earned in the years used in the FAS calculation; and
+- Longevity payments (maximum of three), if earned in the FAS period.

-- Up to 30 days vacation, if the FAS is based on the 36 months immediately preceding retirement.
+- Payment for up to 30 days of accumulated vacation, if the FAS is based on the 36 months immediately preceding retirement.

 The following types of payments are not considered regular compensation and, in most cases, will not be included in your FAS calculation.

-- Payments made as a result of working your vacation;
+- Payments made as a result of your working during your vacation.

 - Any payments made for time not worked.